Crash landing: Car ploughs through New Windsor fence, driver trapped

 The driver was later helped out of the van and did not appear to be injured.

-The van missed the house by mere inches.
+The van missed the house by mere centimetres.

 Irsaan Khan lives at the house where the crash happened and spoke to the Herald afterwards.